Chyrain/react-error-boundaries/README.md

 Intro:

-- ErrorBoundary: React container component to handler error
+- **ErrorBoundary**: React container component to handler error
-- withErrorHandler: React HOC to customize the errorCallback function and FallbackComponent
+- **withErrorHandler**: React HOC to customize the errorCallback function and FallbackComponent
-- errorHandlerDecorator: By this, you can use error boundary as ES7 decorator
+- **errorHandlerDecorator**: By this, you can use error boundary as ES7 decorator
-- FallbackView: The default fallback component, show when error occur. props: { error: Objec, errorInfo: Object, closeErrorModal: Function }
+- **FallbackView**: The default fallback component, show when error occur. props: { error: Objec, errorInfo: Object, closeErrorModal: Function }

 Use as a component container: